NickLiffen/FYP/README.md

 1. If at any time you need to flush the database run `npm run db-remove` to remove the database.
 Then run steps 3 & 4 of the install to create the database from scratch again.
+1. Any known issues with this project can be found here: [Issues](https://github.com/NickLiffen/project/issues)